Sam-ops09/Sustainable-Mobility-Tracker-Car-Metrics-Calculator/documentation.md

     - `get_model_specs()` retrieves specifications (e.g., fuel consumption, CO2 emissions) based on the selected car make and model.

 11. **Compare Route** (`/compare`):
-    - This route allows users to compare specifications of two different vehicle models.
-Users can select two makes and models from dropdown menus, and the selected specifications are displayed on the 'compare.html' template.
+    - Allows users to compare specifications of two different vehicle models.
+Users can select two makes and models from dropdown menus, and selected specifications are displayed on 'compare.html'.

 12. **Running the App**:
     - The app runs with `if __name__ == "__main__": app.run(debug=True)`.

-Overall, the Flask application loads pre-trained machine learning models, handles user input and predictions, displays data visualizations, and allows users to compare vehicle specifications.
-It combines machine learning with web functionality to provide an interactive experience for users interested in exploring and comparing vehicle data.

 ## Usage

 ### Home Page

-- Access the home page by opening a web browser and navigating to `http://127.0.0.1:5000/`.
+- Access the home page at `http://127.0.0.1:5000/`.
 - Select a vehicle make (company) from the dropdown menu.
 - Click the "Predict" button to see the fuel consumption prediction using the best model.

 ### Comparing Vehicle Models

-- Access the comparison page by clicking on the "Compare Vehicle Models" link in the navigation bar.
+- Access the comparison page by clicking "Compare Vehicle Models" in the navigation bar.
 - Select two different vehicle makes and models to compare their specifications.

 ### Viewing Scatter Plots

-- Access the scatter plot page by clicking on the "View Scatter Plots" link in the navigation bar.
+- Access the scatter plot page by clicking "View Scatter Plots" in the navigation bar.
 - Select a vehicle make to view scatter plots of fuel consumption data for different models of that make.

 ## Project Structure